-Use this dialog box to configure running and debugging of PHP applications on a remote server.
+Use this dialog to configure running and debugging of PHP applications on a remote server.
 According to the settings of this configuration, IntelliJ IDEA fully controls the debugging process: it launches the application, opens the browser, and activates the debugging engine.
 A PHP Web Page debug configuration tells IntelliJ IDEA the URL address to access the starting page of the application, the browser to open the starting page in, and the debug server configuration to use.
-For details, see Debugging with a PHP Web Page Debug Configuration.
+For details, see Debug with a PHP web page debug configuration.

 The tree view of run/debug configurations has a toolbar that helps you manage configurations available in your project as well as adjust default configurations templates.